xavierlepretre/polymesh_docs/Polymesh/docs/compliance.md

 ## Overview

-Polymesh allows asset issuers to enforce relevant compliance on their assets in real-time, through the use of claim based transfer rules, and optional additional transfer restriction smart extensions.
+Polymesh allows asset issuers to enforce relevant compliance on their assets in real-time, through the use of claim-based transfer rules, and optional additional transfer-restriction smart extensions.

 The compliance manager, implemented in the base layer of the Polymesh blockchain, provides a flexible framework to allow asset issuers to easily configure complex transfer rules based on claims that must be held by their investors.